 NCAA.com will host all championship websites for final round sites.
-The NCAA media coordination staff will provide a list of information that the host SID will need to provide for the site in question.
 Hosts can build a micro site that highlights local information (hotels, places to eat, things to do, etc.).
-All content for these micro sites, as well as preliminary or regional round hosts that would like to develop their own championship websites, should be approved through Anne Clendenin (aclendenin@ncaa.org or 317-917-6222).

 COMPLIMENTARY TICKETS

 No complimentary tickets are available at NCAA championship events.
 Members of the media desiring "media purchase" tickets should contact the host media coordinator, or someone designated by the SID.